yashovardhn/ProjHub/README.md

-# Dev-App
+# ProjHub

-Dev-App is a Django-based application designed for developers to manage projects, communicate through messages, and handle user registration and login.
+ProjHub is a Django-based application designed for developers to manage projects, communicate through messages, and handle user registration and login.
 The app includes various features to enhance user interaction and project management.

 ## Features